giuseppe/codehawk/README.md

 --max-tokens <number>: Set the maximum number of tokens for the AI's response (Default: 16384).

 --parameter <name>=<value>: Set model parameters to control AI behavior.
 Can be used multiple times.

+--no-system-prompts: Skip adding any system prompts to the conversation.
 ```

 ### Model Parameters